-Within Parsonage Farm Nursery and Infant school, the headteacher Miss K Greenway is the senior manager and responsible for all staff.
-If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should in the first place make the headteacher aware.
+Within Parsonage Farm Nursery and Infant School, the headteacher Miss K Greenway is the senior manager and responsible for all staff.
+If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should make the headteacher aware.

-If your concern is about the headteacher, you should raise this with the Chair of Governors by phone or email - contact details in School Office.
+If your concern is about the headteacher, you should raise this with the Chair of Governors by by phone or email - contact details on Safeguarding board in Den.

-If you would prefer to raise your concerns outside the school environment you are able to contact the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations or make contact with Hampshire County Council.
+If you would prefer to raise your concerns outside the school environment, you can contact the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations.
+Alternatively, you can contact Children's Social Care by calling 0300 555 1384 (office hours) or 0300 555 1373 (outside of office hours) or the Local Authority Designated Officer on 01962 876364